Swimming Area and Beach

 No swimming anywhere outside the designated swim area.

 Children under 13 must be supervised by an adult at all times.
-Children under 5 must have an adult within arms reach at all times.
+Children under 5 and/or non-swimming children must have an adult within arms reach at all times.

 Personal flotation devices (PFDs) are not allowed in the deep swim area.